okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 }
 ```

 That's it!
-Witness the glory of your awesome Angular app and Spring Boot API that use OAuth's more secure flow: authorization code flow.
+Witness the glory of your awesome Angular app and Spring Boot API that uses OAuth's more secure flow: authorization code flow.

 {% img blog/spring-boot-angular-auth-code-flow/login-with-okta.png alt:"Login with Okta" width:"800" %}{: .center-image }